 To apply to a master’s program, a bachelor’s degree from an accredited U.S. institution or foreign university equivalent is required, with a minimum GPA of 3.0 overall.
 Applicants who are not native English speakers must provide proof of English proficiency.

 For the Diploma of Christian Theology program, a high school diploma or equivalent is preferred.

 How many references are required in an application?

-Three references are to be included in application for admission to a master’s program.
+Two references are to be included in application for admission to a master’s program.

 One reference from a pastor is required in applications for the Diploma of Christian Theology program.